cliffjsgit/class3-slides/slides.md

 +++++

-Recursion is probably the best way, but can be a little confusion for novice programmers:
+Recursion is probably the best way, but can be a little confusing for newer programmers:

 ```python
 def is_abcedarian(word):